 - Leave of Absence (LOA) - Official permission to be excused from work or duty.

-- Nonexempt Employee - If you are a “nonexempt” employee, generally you are protected by the wage and hour laws of your state or of the federal government (Fair Labor Standards Act).
+- Nonexempt Employee - a “nonexempt” employee, is generally protected by the wage and hour laws of the state or of the federal government through the FLSA.
 Wage and hour laws require employers to pay at least a certain minimum hourly wage rate and a premium rate for “overtime” work.
 They are also a guide for determining which on-the-job hours constitute “work” and thus must be compensated.